akshitakaul2002/Netflix-movies-exploratory-data-analysis/README.md

 ## 📂 Files in this Repository
 - `Netflix Movies Analysis.ipynb` → Complete analysis notebook
 - `README.md` → Project documentation
+- `Dataset` →  CSV dataset used for the Netflix Movies EDA project.

 ---